Free U.S. Shipping

 What wood is best for a bokken?

-Can you use a wooden katana for real training?
+Can I use a wooden katana for practice?

-What is the difference between a bokken and a shinai?
+What is the difference between a wooden katana and an aluminum katana?

-How do I care for and maintain a wooden katana?
+How do you care for a wooden katana?

 Customer Reviews